 This is why we get involved from the minute we are appointed.
 A S106 (Section 106) and planning obligation can restrict the development or use of the land in any specified way.
 The site may then require specified operations or activities to be carried out either in, on, under or over the land, and will require the land to be used in any way that is specified by the local authorities.
 Outsourcing green space management to Crabtree is the solution that many property developers trust.

-We work directly with the developer, and the Ecological Management Plan to establish what we will be involved in.
-This covers all aspects of the territory, starting with the background - the ecological baseline that outlines the various habitats on the land, and enables us to factor any special considerations such as handling legally protected areas or the need for contracting environmental experts into our management plan.
+Crabtree works directly with the property developer, and the Ecological Management Plan to establish what we will be involved in.
+This covers all aspects of the territory, starting with the background - the ecological baseline that outlines the various habitats on the land, and enables us to factor any special considerations such as handling legally protected areas or the need for contracting environmental experts into our plan.

 Once the development is operational, and the responsibility for management is handed over to Crabtree, our long-term objective is to achieve a safe, sustainable, and ecologically sound environment for all inhabitants, humans, and wildlife!